Mingxi-Huang/cs4300sp2021-mh954-zm79-by258-xh358/README.md

 * Implemented the articles retrieval feature based on TF-IDF cosine similarity; retrieve social contents using Reddit API; deployed and maintained using Heroku.
 * Articles are categorized using machine learning algorithms such as random forest.

-Thanks to my teammates Xirui He, Caroline Ma, and Beining Yang
+Many thanks to my teammates Xirui He, Caroline Ma, and Beining Yang.